Yidispolitics Scandal: The scandal

 On April 20, 2008, several days after El Espectador interview, TV news show Noticias Uno broadcast a video where ex Congresswoman Yidis Medina admits before Daniel Coronell, the TV news director, to have accepted bribes from President Álvaro Uribe himself and from some of his closest collaborators, including Sabas Pretelt (back then, the Interior & Justice Minister) to change her vote in the First Commission of the Representatives' Chamber in the law project applied by the Government to allow the immediate presidential re-election that would give Uribe a chance to aspire to a second term of office.
-This video was recorded in August 2004 but the journalist and the then congress woman agreed that it wouldn't be exposed until something unexpected happened to her (she stated to had been death threatened).
+This video was recorded in August 2004 but the journalist and the then-congresswoman agreed that it wouldn't be exposed until something unexpected happened to her (she stated to have been death threatened).
 Medina said that the video could also be exposed in case she didn't receive what was agreed with the Government.

 Weeks before the video's broadcasting, Medina had revealed its existence in an interview with El Espectador newspaper.
 Because of this, Coronell stated that Medina had broken the deal and so he told her.
 She admitted so and the journalist announced its publication.